boxify/boxify/Readme.md

   - style
     - expand
     - custom (low)

 - outlet
   - switch between routes
   - have the outlet there if no children and routes exist

+- make the filler full of awesome icons
+  - wrnech for editor.
+  - toggle vertical / horizontal
+  - toggle "expand" (flex: 1 or 0)

 - then look into export... and other stuff.
 Chrome app.
 At this point I think I can mostly recreate guided-ml.
 We'll see.